Ministers ‘dragging feet’ on forcing killers to court as Letby to skip sentencing

 The families join senior doctors and MPs who want the inquiry upgraded from an independent inquiry over fears it lacks the powers needed to unearth potential evidence of a cover-up at the Countess of Chester Hospital and prevent a similar horror from happening again.

-Health Secretary Steve Barclay announced an independent inquiry on Friday after Letby was convicted.
+Health secretary Steve Barclay announced an independent inquiry on Friday after Letby was convicted.
 But he stopped short of setting up an inquiry with statutory powers, meaning witnesses will not be required by law to attend.

 Join our commenting forum